-PI Test Labs operate as independent and accredited institutions – they aren’t part of the official PI org chart, but they work closely with PI to perform certification work.
+PI Test Labs operate as independent and accredited institutions.
+They aren’t part of the official PI org chart, but they work closely with PI to perform certification work.
 PI maintains a list of all test labs worldwide that you can use to find a test lab that offers the services you need.
 Each lab maintains separate pricing structures, lead times, turn times, etc (ours are available on our website).
 So when you’re going to apply for a test, you may want to obtain estimates from several labs before issuing a PO for the test services.

-Step 2: Schedule your test
+Step 2: Schedule Test

-Step 3: Validation and Verification prior to test
+Step 3: Validation and Verification

 PI has published a test bundle that includes all of the software used to test devices in the certification test lab, and it’s available to PI members for free.
 This test bundle contains all of the tools used during the certification test and can provide a good sanity check to make sure your PROFINET device is ready for the lab.
 However, it’s not an autonomous platform.
-There’s a lot of analysis that goes in to analyzing the test results, and finding the root cause of issues can be a daunting task.
+There’s a lot of analysis that goes into analyzing the test results, and finding the root cause of issues can be a daunting task.
 You should ask your technology provider if they provide any kind of pre-certification testing.
 Alternatively, your test lab can provide pre-test services or even training to help you understand how your technology solution works and what might need to be improved prior to certification.

 Step 4: Work with the Test Lab